Barred Owl Wolves Ravens Raptors Rehab Refuge

 Genus: Cathartes

-Every creature plays a role in maintaining the balance in nature.
+<> Every creature plays a role in maintaining the balance in nature.
 Turkey vultures are “carrion” eaters, which means they scavenge the remains of dead animals.
 We often see them overhead, their broad v-shaped, five to six foot wingspan teetering effortlessly from side-to-side on rising thermals, like a kite in a gentle breeze, using their keen eyesight and highly developed sense of smell to locate the carcasses of recently deceased animals.
 Turkey vultures are related to black vultures, yellow-headed vultures and condors, and received their name, by the resemblance of their feather free heads and dark-feathered bodies to wild turkeys.
 Turkey vultures are also more closely related to storks and ibises than raptors.

 Large groups of vultures, called "venues", are often seen roosting on the bare limbs of dead trees, spreading their wings to dry them after rain, or absorbing heat, baking off the bacteria picked up during days spent with their heads in, and their bodies moving around, carcasses.
-Or, we may see them circling high over an area where the gases, most notably ethyl mercaptan, emitted from decaying carcasses, signal the presence of food.
-Slightly larger than their more southerly cousin, the black vulture, the turkey vulture rarely kills its own prey, preferring to eat road kill, fish which have washed up on shore or any deceased creature whose carcass has not begun to putrefy.
-So there are carcasses that are too putrid for even vultures, and attract a whole different group of scavengers!
-Also, vultures prefer the carcasses of herbivorous animals over those of carnivores.
+Or, we may see them circling high over an area where the gases, most notably ethyl mercaptan, emitting from decaying carcasses, (and used to give odor to odorless and potentially dangerous gases like propane), signal the presence of food.

-One way in which raptors differ from New World vultures is that raptors have a very limited sense of smell, which is why Great Horned Owls, for example, eat skunks.
+One way in which raptors differ from turkey vultures, is that raptors have a very limited sense of smell, which is why Great Horned Owls, for example, eat skunks.
 Smells are processed by the olfactory lobe of the brain, which is larger than normal in turkey vultures.
 Old world vultures have no sense of smell, but, like turkey vultures, have very acute eyesight, which they use to locate carcasses.
-Since a vulture spends so much of its life with its head inside the carcass of an animal, natural selection has gradually removed the feathers from the head, as feathers would accumulate bacteria and bits of putrefying flesh.
-The merely asthetic tradeoff is the vulture's ghoulish appearance.

 Vultures have no syrinx, the vocal organ found in birds, so their vocalizations are limited to hisses and grunts.
 Also in distinction to raptors, turkey vultures have weak, almost flat feet, which can be used to stand on carrion, to keep it from shifting as they pick and tear at it with their short, ivory-colored beaks.
 As graceful as they appear when circling or gliding, the turkey vulture is quite awkward on the ground, alternately hopping and walking, and takeoffs are clumsy and laborious.
 A surprised vulture defends itself by vomiting up a noxious stew of undigested material, often emptying its crop, and often making it lighter to enable takeoff, while its pursuer may be distracted by the free meal offered by the vomited material.

-Mature vultures have few natural enemies, but immature vultures may be taken by eagles and great horned owls.
-Vultures spray their urine on their legs, and the evaporation of the fluids enables cooling, while the uric acids in their waste kill the bacteria which accumulates on their feet and legs.
+<> Mature vultures have few natural enemies, but immature vultures may be taken by eagles and great horned owls.
+Vultures spray their urea on their legs, and the evaporation of the fluids enables cooling, while the uric acids in their waste kill the bacteria which accumulates on their feet and legs.

 Two eggs are laid on the ground in a protected, scratched out depression, like on a a cliff, in a cave, or in a hollow tree or abadoned barn, in April or May.
 Incubation lasts 38 to 41 days, and fledges leave the nest about 70 to 80 days after hatching.
 Vultures only have one brood per year.
 Vultures live about 16 years in the wild, and about 20 in captivity.
 Turkey vultures are protected under the International Migratory bird Treaty.
 Ike came to us from the Wild Center in Tupper Lake.
 Ike had to have a wing amputated at the wrist after being struck by a car.
 Turkey vultures are migrators, which is why Ike has a heat lamp in his "cave".
-For a great web site on turkey vultures, go to the Turkey Vulture Society

 Steve Hall